 Most does.
 But not all.

-Heavy fuel oil (bunker fuel) can hit 0.97–1.00 g/cm³.
-Some weathered crude, mixed with sediment, exceeds 1.0.
-Even so, it sinks.
-And cleanup crews hate this — skimmers can't reach it, dispersants don't touch it.
+Heavy fuel oil (bunker fuel) can hit 0.Now, 00 g/cm³.
+Some weathered crude, mixed with sediment, exceeds 1.On the flip side, cleanup crews hate this — skimmers can't reach it, dispersants don't touch it.
+Still, 0.
+It sinks.
+Day to day, 97–1.
 You're left with dredging or waiting for storms to bury it.

 Silicone oils?
-Some hit 1.07 g/cm³.
-They sink in water.
+Some hit 1.Still, 07 g/cm³.
+That's why they sink in water.
 Used in hydraulic systems, dampers, even some medical applications where you want* the fluid to stay put at the bottom.

 Halogenated oils — old transformer fluids like PCBs — ran 1.4 g/cm³.
-Here's the thing — they sank straight through water tables.
-Even so, that's why PCB contamination in riverbeds is such a nightmare.
+Think about it: they sank straight through water tables.
+That's why PCB contamination in riverbeds is such a nightmare.
 The oil didn't float away.
 It stayed right where it leaked.

 "Oil and Water Don't Mix"